Nevada-Bioinformatics-Center/biox_workshop2022-02/README.md

-# Bioinformatics workshop miniseries resources website
+# Bioinformatics workshop miniseries resource website

 Course materials will be added to this github/webpage